mui/material-ui/docs/src/pages/system/basics/basics.md

 With it you can build easily your custom visual components, like `Card`, `Badge`, `Chip` that could accept the props & behave exactlly as your design system specifies.

-In the next sections, we will dive deeper into all features of the `sx` prop.
+In the following sections we will dive deeper into the features of the `sx` prop.

 ## Installation